hashicorp/terraform-website/content/source/docs/enterprise/api/admin/users.html.md

 Resource Name      | Description
 -------------------|------------
-`organizations`    | A list of full organization records for each returned user.
+`organizations`    | A list of organizations that each user is a member of.

 ### Sample Request